ian-hamlin/verb-data/README.md

 # verb-data
 A collection of verbs and conjugations.

-Formatted as JSON for use in a mobile app.
+## Formats available
+* JSON
+* protobuf

+For protobuf definitions see https://github.com/ian-hamlin/proto-verb-data/tree/master/protocol/proto_defs

 # Licence
 Text is available under the Creative Commons Attribution-ShareAlike License